rapw3k/DEMETER/models/README.md

 people, places, bowling balls, as well as abstract areas like cubes.
 For instance, geonames features (countries/regions) like Poznan (https://sws.geonames.org/3088171/) are subclasses of SpatialThing (gn:Feature subclassOf SpatialThing)

-- geosparql:hasGeometry (generally used to associate a geometry, e.g., polygon to the land) (JSON-LD property: hasGeometry)
+- geosparql:hasGeometry (generally used to associate a geometry, e.g., central point or polygon of the land) (JSON-LD property: hasGeometry)

 A spatial representation for a given feature.
 The range is a Geometry (e.g., Point, Polygon, MultiPolygon, etc.), which has associated the serialization of the geometry,